First Nations Lacrosse Association: Leagues

-Iroqouis Nationals
+Haudenosaunee Nationals

 The Iroquois Nationals men's lacrosse team was formed and sanctioned by the Grand Council of the Haudenosaunee in 1983 in preparation of friendlies at the NCAA championship in Baltimore, Maryland.
-The Nationals lost to Syracuse Orange 28-5 and Hobart College 22-14.
+The Nationals lost to Syracuse Orange 28-5 and Hobart College 22–14.
 Prior to the 1984 Summer Olympics, the Nationals held the Jim Thorpe Memorial Games and Pow-Wow, a 6-team event with local and international teams in Los Angeles.
 The Nationals achieved their first victory over the national team of England.
 The following year, using their Haudenosaunee passports, the Nationals traveled and toured England losing only once.

 After being denied membership by the ILF to compete in the 1986 World Games in Canada, the Iroquois hosted the teams for preliminary games at the University of Buffalo.
 In 1988, the IFL accepted the Iroquois as a full member nation.

 The Iroquois Nationals took part in their first international competition at the 1990 World Lacrosse Championships, finishing fifth.
 The first FIL sanctioned U17 box lacrosse friendly took place between the Iroquois Nationals and Team Canada during the 2015 World Indoor Lacrosse Championship.